 The major problem with Botnet attack is, it’s hard to block access via I.P. blocking method, as hacker have access to the different I.P range, and it will be virtually impossible to block all I.P.

 According to Matt, this recent botnet has access to 90,000+ I.P., and these systems are being used to run a brute force attack.
 Brute force attack is a method of trying all possible combination of dictionary and non-dictionary words to login to a system.
 I have already talked about Limit login attempt plugin, but it blocks individual I.P., in this botnet attack, hackers are running the attack using 90,000+ I.P., so such plugins like Limit login will not be an effective solution.

 Here I’m sharing few things which every WordPress users should immediately do to secure his WordPress blog against this brute force attack:

 Do remember, the point here is: You should not have “admin” username on your blog.
-This means, don’t just create a new user with admin privilege, and leave the admin username as it is.
-You have to delete user with username “admin”.
+This means, don’t just create a new user with admin privilege and leave the admin username as it is.
+You have to delete a user with username “admin.”

 Use a Complex password: